The storm and the data

 A familiar measurement, an unfamiliar reading

-For most of its life, a CloudWatcher atmospheric pressure sensor records the gentle daily oscillation between fair weather and passing fronts — variations of a few millibars over hours.
-During Cyclone Gabrielle, the same sensor recorded a drop many times larger than a typical weather pattern, compressed into a shorter time window.
+For most of its life, a CloudWatcher atmospheric pressure sensor records the gentle daily oscillation of fair weather.
+During Cyclone Gabrielle, the same sensor recorded a radical decrease in atmospheric pressure, of a kind it rarely sees.

-Snapshots of the SOLO interface at different points during the storm show how the pressure evolved through the night of February 13–14 — from the initial drop, through the lowest readings, and into the recovery phase.
+Snapshots of the SOLO interface at different points during the storm show how the pressure evolved across February 13, 15, 16 and 17: from the initial drop, through the lowest readings, and into the recovery phase.
+Around 3am on the 14th, the pressure can be seen increasing again.

 A record of extreme events